jphruska/Ardeidae/README.md

-# Ardeidae phylogeny estimated with ultraconserved elements (UCEs) and mtDNA, including a test of molecular rate variation.
+# Ardeidae phylogeny

+## Estimated with ultraconserved elements (UCEs) and mtDNA, including a test of molecular rate variation.